OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterArbitraryCurve.rst

     .. cpp:function:: OcaStatus GetTFMaxLength(OcaUint16 &Max)

-        Returns the maximum number of allowed points in the specified transfer function.
+        Gets the value and limits of the TFMaxLength property.

         This method has id ``4.6``.